|About OHP||How can I get involved?|

 To avoid password resets, you need to make sure that employees know to not do more than two (2) failed login attempts.

 After the second failed login, don't try a third time.
-Instead, go straight to the reset password screen of the Web portal and reset your password by answering one of your secret questions.
+Instead, click the reset password button to go straight to the reset password screen of the Web portal.
+Reset your password by answering one of your secret questions (answers are case-sensitive).

 |Provider Web Portal||Can I use the Provider Web Portal on a Mac instead of a PC? |